1 Peter 3:8f

 be courteous

-“Courteous” means literally humility of mind.
-Such a person has no illusion about himself or herself.
-Because such a person is free from pride, he or she is also free from trying to impress other people.
+“Courteous” means humility of mind literally.
+This person has no allusion about themselves.
+This is an attitude where this person is free from pride.
+Therefore, this person is free from trying to impress other people.

 God expects us to have an attitude of humility toward other Christians.

 A humble-minded person treats others with grace.
-Gracious thinking leads to gracious action.
-If you are a gracious thinker, you will treat others with grace because of how you view yourself.
-Even if they are rotten people, gracious thinking will produce gracious action.
+Grace thinking leads to grace action.
+If you are a grace thinker, you will treat others in grace because of how you view yourself.
+They may be rotten people, but grace thinking will produce grace action.

-Humble-minded people do not treat others on the basis of what they think.
-They do not lower their thinking to what others are thinking.
-They do not lower themselves to others’ level.
-They forgive as Christ forgave.
-They do not hold things against others.
-They do not allow themselves to get into a feud.
-They are never bitter toward others.
-People who possess a humble mind demonstrate poise and confidence.
+This person does not treat others based on what they think.
+He does not lower his thinking to their thinking.
+He does not lower himself to their level.
+He forgives as Christ forgives.
+He does not hold things against others.
+He will not allow himself to get into a feud.
+He is never bitter toward others.
+A person who possesses a humble mind demonstrates poise and confidence.

 We can always compare down to people who have not reached our level.
 We have nothing to fear from this comparison.
 However, the Christian standard of comparison is Christ.